PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 Send data subject request
 `````````````````````````
-Command that sends a Data subject request to the Consent Manager.
+Sends a data subject request to the Consent Manager.

 Code::